 Below are answers to some frequently asked questions.
+Additional information is available in the free resource, "Get on Board: A guide for school board candidates."
 If you do not see your question here, feel free to contact us.

 When are school board elections?